 However, there are several big differences between WorldMark by Wyndham credits and redeeming points from a hotel loyalty program.

-1) WorldMark by Wyndham owners receive a fresh bank of credits every year depending on the package purchased.
+1) WorldMark by Wyndham owners receive a fresh bank of credits yearly depending on the package purchased.

-2) Unlike hotel rewards programs that allow you to choose between a variety of room options, WorldMark by Wyndham owners choose between a selection of condos.
-Credits can be redeemed for a studio, one bedroom, two bedroom, or three bedroom condo.
-All condos come with a kitchenette, and depending on the size, a living area and washer/dryer.
+2) Unlike hotel rewards programs that allow you to choose between various room options, WorldMark by Wyndham owners choose between a selection of condos.
+Credits can be redeemed for a studio, one-bedroom, two-bedroom, or three-bedroom condo.
+All condos come with a kitchenette and, depending on the size, a living area and a washer/dryer.

 Although this was never made clear to me, it appears as though you can purchase almost any allotment of credits beginning at 10,000 a year.
 Credit allotments are arranged into four tiers constructed as follows: